 Tools Return Data, Agents Make Decisions

-An agent could call openpkg diff old.json new.json and get a wall of changes.
-But what it really wanted was: "are there breaking changes?"
-That required parsing the output, counting items, deciding what mattered.
+An agent could call openpkg diff old.json new.json and get a wall of changes back.
+What it really wanted was "are there breaking changes?"
+So now it's parsing output, counting items, deciding what matters.
 Logic that belonged in the tool, not the prompt.

 The primitives were right.
 The outputs were wrong.

 diff returned everything.
-But CI pipelines don't want everything — they want a gate.
+But CI pipelines don't want everything, they want a gate.
 Breaking changes?
 Exit 1.
 No breaking changes?
 Exit 0.
-Simple.

 docs generated markdown.
-But what if you're using Fumadocs?
-Or Nextra?
-Or some custom thing?
+But what if you're on Fumadocs?
+Or Nextra, or some custom thing.
 The agent had no way to say "generate docs in this format" without code changes.

 The tool was doing too much and not enough at the same time.